How do people invest in my campaign?

 - Once submitted, the investor will immediately receive an email from StartEngine notifying that the investment has been submitted.

-- In order to verify the investor’s identity and ensure security, every investment will go through series of anti-money laundering and background checks.
+- In order to verify the investor’s identity and ensure security, every investment will go through a series of anti-money laundering and background checks.

 - When all the necessary checkpoints have been cleared, StartEngine will automatically send the investor an email confirming that the investment has been cleared.

 - Upon meeting the company’s minimum funding goal, the CEO can choose to close on all “cleared” investments and disburse them into the company’s escrow account.